-So, during months such as these when we focus on raising awareness of female cancer, I urge you this… don’t just share these article or the heartfelt memes that you see on the internet… Take Action!
+So, during months such as these when we focus on raising awareness of female cancer, I urge you this… don’t just share these articles or the heartfelt memes that you see on the internet… Take Action!

 Go get checked.
 Take a shower and check your boobs – or ask your partner to help you, it’s not scary and should be a part of everyday life.